kfriver/Waveform_Classification/README.md

 # Waveform_Classification
-A program to classify ini waveform files by their waveform feature.
+A program that uses machine learning to classify ini waveform files based on waveform features.

 how to use